Whenever I hit a wall, I reflect on all the great artists who have struggled and sacrificed…

 DaVinci desperately trying to get Mona Lisa to stop smiling while he’s trying to paint her portrait.

-The tortured DaVinci, tragically more famous for chopping off his own ear than for his incredible drinking.
+The tortured DaVinci, tragically more famous for chopping off his own ear than for how good he was at drinking.

 The great poets — Whitman, Frost, Yeats — toiling all night over the newest poem, trying to get it just boring enough.